 If you chose A, then this blog post was made for you.
 Deep down, you probably know that you could be getting a lot more bang for your classroom resource buck (and that teachers and students from coast to coast to coast could seriously benefit from all your hard work).
 But maybe you’re not *yet* sure about the nitty-gritty side of things (AKA ~how to turn that resource into a seamless product to sell on TpT) or you’re wondering how much money you can make.
 And whether or not it’s actually worth it.

 So if you take the time to purchase and download unique fonts, you will instantly differentiate your products while building out your brand.
-This is so important that in my membership, the CEO Teacher® School, all members get two new fonts each month to use in their resources, and they have achieved some seriously amazing results.
+This is so important that in my membership, the CEO Teacher®, all members get two new fonts each month plus all the templates and tools needed to use in their resources, and they have achieved some seriously amazing results.

 There are so many font options out there, and if you aren’t sure where to start your search, I’d recommend checking out Etsy or Creative Market.
 Both sites have a crazy amazing selection of fonts in just about every style imaginable.
 But a quick word of caution: stick to just a few — This will give your products a sense of continuity and really make them stick out in your customers’ minds!
 Some of my personal favorite font creators are Amy Groesbeck of AG Fonts and Amanda Newsome of A Perfect Blend — Those ladies nail it every time.